 The adapters are installed in slots in each compute node.
 The following figure shows the locations of the slots in the x240 Compute Node.
 The positions of the adapters in the other supported servers are similar.

 Figure 4.
-Location of the I/O adapter slots in the IBM Flex System x240 Compute Node
+Location of the I/O adapter slots in the Flex System x240 Compute Node

 Connectors and LEDs

 Figure 5.
-Front panel of the Cisco Nexus B22 Fabric Extender for IBM Flex System
+Front panel of the Cisco Nexus B22 Fabric Extender for Flex System

 The front panel contains the following components:

 - LEDs that display the status of the module and the network: